 At Fast Pay Health, our RCM specialists take care of the billing hassle to maintain consistent cash flow and improve the turn-around time on your claims.
 We get it right the first time!
 On average, our clients see net collections increase by more than 90 percent within the first 30-45 days.

-Listed below are key RCM processes all medical offices should have in place to get paid faster and increase revenue.
+Listed below are key RCM processes all optometry and ophthalmology practices should have in place to get paid faster and increase revenue.

 Eligibility and Benefits Verification: Verifying a patient’s insurance eligibility and benefits is a critical first step.
 It’s important to ensure demographic and insurance data is correct by verifying plan coverage and the amount a patient may owe (e.g., co-pays, co-insurance and deductibles).

 Provider Credentialing: The best RCM companies simplify the credentialing process by reviewing documentation to determine the provider’s participation status in the health plan, then submitting and tracking provider credentialing applications based on insurance plan requirements.

 Medical Coding: Keeping up with billing rules and regulations is time consuming.
 Certified medical coders have a good understanding of anatomy and physiology, the disease process, and clinical procedures for all healthcare specialties, which allows them to apply the correct billing codes and modifiers to medical claims.
 In addition, when you outsource your medical billing and RCM services, you don’t have to worry about keeping up with certifications, staff vacations, unplanned sick days, turnover or costly re-training.

 “Fast Pay Health is less than what we pay for a full-time staff member’s wages, workers compensation and benefits.”